Research

 Other Research:

-Drawing from my work as a technical and research writer with Lex End Homelessness, a homelessness intervention and prevention campaign based out of Lexington, Kentucky, other research focuses on the role of narratives in effective crisis communication practices and the role of interface design in fostering housing equity and access.
-Preliminary findings are available in the 2022 IEEE International Professional Communication Conference (ProComm) proceedings and are forthcoming in a special issue of Technical Communication.
+Drawing from my work as a technical and research writer with Lex End Homelessness, a homelessness intervention and prevention campaign based out of Lexington, Kentucky, other research focuses on the role of narratives in mitigating crises scenarios, such as housing instability and pandemics.
+Findings from this research are available in a 2023 special issue of Technical Communication on interface design and the 2022 IEEE International Professional Communication Conference (ProComm) proceedings.
+Further research is currently under review.